Genivia/ugrep/README.md

       ug PATTERN ...                         ugrep --config PATTERN ...

-- Interactive [query UI](#query), press F1 or CTRL-Z for help and TAB/SHIFT-TAB to navigate to dirs and files
+- Interactive [query UI](#query) with option `-Q` instead of a PATTERN on the command line, press F1 or CTRL-Z for help and TAB/SHIFT-TAB to navigate to dirs and files

       ugrep -Q                               ugrep -Q -e PATTERN